Blog Post 9/13/2016

 Gastev’s poem and his background represent a modernizing Russia.
 Gastev was a factory work, a member of the proletariat which was the fastest growing class of people and the new face of Russia in the early 20th century.
 He was a peasant who became literate and politically active.
-His profession and class play an increasingly important role in Russian society and according to Marxists, his class occupies the most politically crucial role in the new socialist order.… Read the rest here
+His profession and class play an increasingly important role in Russian society and according to Marxists, his class occupies the most politically crucial role in the new socialist order.
+After all Gastev is a socialist.

 With the rise of literacy in Russia, literature became a more effective way to spread ideas throughout the people.
 Poetry stands out from the other forms here due to it’s rhythm.
 It is easier to remember stanzas of poetry than prose.
 This makes poetry a fantastic way to spread revolutionary ideas as well as the cost of the revolution.

 Maksimilian Voloshin writes about how often progress is reached by some sort of sacrifice.
 In his poem, “Holy Russia” he describes the destruction that has come as a result of the revolution.
 “You yielded to passion’s beckoning call, And gave yourself to bandit and to thief, You burned your barns and fired your mansions, Pillaged your ancient house and home, And went your ways reviled and wretched, The handmaid of the humblest slave.” (( Voloshin, Holy Russia, http://soviethistory.msu.edu/1917-2/culture-and-revolution/culture-and-revolution-texts/holy-russia/ )) Voloshin tells of a Russia that has been torn apart by revolution, but that has the ability to make tremendous progress, something that would be positive to hear after years of brutal civil war.